rnascunha/xerock_web/README.md

 * *CP210x*: CP21x family.
 Serial options are locked 9600 8N1;

-If the error 'NetworkError: Unable to claim interface' appear is because of conflict with the system driver.
+If the error **NetworkError: Unable to claim interface** appear is because of conflict with the system driver.
 At linux you can unbind the system driver:

 ```
 sudo sh -c 'echo -n "<bus>-<port>:1.0" > /sys/bus/usb/drivers/<driver>/unbind'